erdaltsksn/erdaltaskesen-com/content/blog/2020-04-28-the-era-of-micro-packages.md

 <!--more-->

 Some people are obsessive about the LOC (Lines of Code).
-You shouldn't care about it.
-The key in the modular development.
+You shouldn't care about it. it's not the key in the modular development.
 All you need to know is how to use the lego blocks to build a castle.
-But even Modularity is a powerful concept, but like anything else it's not magic stick.
+But even Modularity is a powerful concept, but like anything else, it's not a magic stick.

 ## One programmer broke the internet

 There was a situation in 2016.
-A man named [Azer Koçulu](https://kodfabrik.com) broke the internet by removing just a micro-package named `left-pad` cause many project using it as a dependency.
-The impat of these was large as it was being used a large number of very popular project like (Babel, Atom, React, and etc.)
+A man named [Azer Koçulu](https://kodfabrik.com) broke the internet by removing just a micro-package named `left-pad` cause many projects using it as a dependency.
+The impact of these was large as it was being used a large number of very popular project like (Babel, Atom, React, and etc.)

 **SOURCES:**